Electrical Skills Training for Water/Wastewater Operators

 Marshall, MN 56258

-This course is intended for water/wastewater operators, technicians and support staff.
-Minnesota Department of Health will grant 10 related hours to Minnesota water operators.
-Minnesota Pollution Control Agency will grant 10.5 indirect wastewater hours to attendees.
+This course is intended for water/wastewater operators, technicians, and support staff.
+The Minnesota Department of Health will grant 10 related hours to Minnesota water operators.
+The Minnesota Pollution Control Agency will grant 10.5 indirect wastewater hours to attendees.

 This workshop includes classroom and hands-on instruction/demonstration.
-Participants will also get a first-hand look at components while touring the Marshall Municipal Utilities Water Treatment Plant.
+Participants will also get a first-hand look at components during a tour of the Marshall Municipal Utilities Water Treatment Plant.

 Topics to be covered include:

-Skill competency will be evaluated for each participant.
-Upon successful completion of course, participant will receive a certificate identifying specific electrical job tasks qualified to do; with the caveat of any regulatory/legal limitations.
+Each participant's skill competency will be evaluated.
+Upon successful completion of the course, participants will receive a certificate identifying the specific electrical job tasks for which they are qualified, subject to any regulatory/legal limitations.